Frequently Asked Questions

 Can I request days?

-If you prefer days we will put those wishes on our master list comments, however, we cannot promise day shifts.
+If you prefer days we will put the request in your profile, however, we cannot guarantee day shifts.
 We do our best to accommodate your wishes.

 What are the hours I'll be working?